 - Monitor babies for signs of excess sweating.
 If a baby looks flushed or is sweating, move them to a cooler area.

 Heat rash is not usually dangerous.
-It can, however, be a sign that a baby is at risk of overheating.
-Overheating can cause a number of serious health issues, so it is important to heed the warning and move the baby to a cooler spot.
-Keeping the baby cool and comfortable can quickly clear up the rash.
+However, it can indicate that a baby is at risk of overheating.
+Overheating can cause serious health issues, so it is important to heed the warning and move the baby to a cooler spot.
+Keeping them cool and comfortable can quickly clear up the rash.

-If the rash does not go away on its own within a couple of days, if the baby seems very uncomfortable, or if the rash begins spreading, see a doctor.
+If the rash does not go away on its own within a couple of days, if the baby seems very uncomfortable, or if the rash begins spreading, parents and caregivers should speak with a doctor.